LOT Polish Airlines Flight 5055: Accident summary

-Transmitter turned on four times; fragments of unintelligible utterances

-11.12.13 am

-Crew: Good night!
-Goodbye!
-Bye, we're dying!

-The last words inside the cockpit recorded by the CVR at 11:12:13 were: "Dobranoc!
+The last words inside the cockpit recorded by ATC at 11:12:13 were: "Dobranoc!
 Do widzenia!
 Cześć, giniemy!"
 (Eng.
 Good night!
 Goodbye!
 Bye, we're dying!).
 All 172 passengers and 11 crew died as the aircraft broke apart and crashed.

 Cause

 After the crash of the Il-62 operating as LOT Polish Airlines Flight 007, the airline had started replacing its Ilyushin Il-62s with the more modernized Ilyushin Il-62M version.
 These had newer engines (Soloviev D-30 instead of Kuznetsov NK-8), but both of these turbofan engines shared the same critical point—low pressure turbine and engine shaft design and construction.

 According to the Polish investigatory commission, the cause of the crash was the disintegration of an engine shaft due to faulty bearings inside the number 2 engine, which seized, causing extensive heat.
 This, in turn, caused the consequent damage to engine number 1 (and its fire), rapid decompression of the hull, a fire in the cargo hold (which was not detected due to a damaged fire alarm system sensor), and the loss of elevator controls and progressive electrical failure.

 The bearings concerned were roller bearings; each was designed to have 26 rollers inside, but because the supply of the rollers to the factory was delayed—while the bearings had to be finished on time due to expiring contracts—each bearing had only 13 rollers.